nebloc/Cairis-vagrant/README.md

 $ vagrant up
 ```
 ## Saving your progress
-Due to Cairis' ongoing development and instability, I recommend using
+Due to Cairis' ongoing development and occasional instability, I recommend using
 ```
 $ vagrant snapshot save name-of-save
 ```